gregdyke/gregdyke.github.io/_posts/2017-03-20-blues-music-styles.md

 One of the most common blues rhythms is shuffle (and related rhythms such as swing blues, jump blues and boogie) This has a ternary beats where only 2 subdivisions are strongly marked by the rhythm section (a1 a2 a3 a4) and tends to have the feel of a strong "long" one, and a hit "short" on two.

 <div class="loopy">
-  <span class="sample" data-title="Eight beats of shuffle" data-pattern="11111111" data-src="/media/blues-music-styles/shuffle-8-rain.wav"></span>
+  <span class="sample" data-title="Eight beats of shuffle" data-pattern="11111111" data-src="/media/blues-music-styles/rain-extract-shuffle.wav"></span>
-  <span class="sample" data-title="Four shuffle beats" data-pattern="102102102102" data-src="/media/blues-music-styles/1a2a3a4.wav"></span>
+  <span class="sample" data-title="Four shuffle beats" data-pattern="102102102102" data-src="/media/blues-music-styles/4shufflecount.wav"></span>
-  <span class="sample" data-title="Characteristic boum ka of shuffle" data-pattern="1212" data-src="/media/blues-music-styles/Boumkaboumka.wav"></span>
+  <span class="sample" data-title="Characteristic boum ka of shuffle" data-pattern="1212" data-src="/media/blues-music-styles/Boumka.wav"></span>
 </div>

-On these kinds of songs, some of the typical dance rhythms are tchoo-tchoo shuffle (a forward and backward pendulum with a forward coming every 2 beats, and feet marking a1 a2 a3 a4) and sailor shuffle (a side to side swing/pendulum forward on 1, with the hit on 2 going into a backward pendulum with a ball change: a1 2 a3 4 = change-step ball change-step ball).
+On these kinds of songs, some of the typical dance rhythms are a plain step touch (and variations on step touch, such as fishtail), tchoo-tchoo shuffle (a forward and backward pendulum with a forward coming every 2 beats and a step-step pattern on each shuffle beat) and sailor shuffle (a side to side swing/pendulum forward on 1, with the hit on 2 going into a backward pendulum with a ball change: a1 2 a3 4 = change-step ball change-step ball).

 <div class="loopy">
   <span class="sample" data-title="Eight beats of shuffle" data-pattern="11111111" data-src="/media/blues-music-styles/shuffle-8-rain.wav"></span>
+  <span class="sample" data-title="Sailor shuffle steps" data-pattern="1212" data-src="/media/blues-music-styles/Steptouch.wav"></span>
-  <span class="sample" data-title="Sailor shuffle counts" data-pattern="102102102102" data-src="/media/blues-music-styles/Sailorshufflecounts.wav"></span>
+  <span class="sample" data-title="Sailor shuffle counts" data-pattern="100102100102" data-src="/media/blues-music-styles/Sailorshufflecount.wav"></span>
-  <span class="sample" data-title="Sailor shuffle steps" data-pattern="1212" data-src="/media/blues-music-styles/Sailorshufflesteps.wav"></span>
+  <span class="sample" data-title="Sailor shuffle steps" data-pattern="100102100102" data-src="/media/blues-music-styles/Sailorshufflesteps.wav"></span>
+  <span class="sample" data-title="Tchoo tchoo shuffle" data-pattern="102102102102" data-src="/media/blues-music-styles/Tchootchooshuffle.wav"></span>
 </div>

 ## Jazz Blues